Skip to content

 Reported location of the tourist scams: I witnessed it in Prague, Czech Republic.

-Prague disappointed me, and that was only one of the reasons.
+Prague disappointed me, and that was only one of the reasons (although I still consider it one of the 10 best cities to visit in Eastern and Central Europe).
 There still happens one of these common travel scams that targets people who prefer to use cash (like me) instead of a debit card.

 Never (and I mean never) change cash on the street, especially in touristy areas like the area around the Old Clock.
 If someone approaches you in front of an exchange office and offers you a better rate, you can be sure that you are being scammed.
 You won’t be able to get Czech money very often.
 You’ll end up with some Eastern European money, which won’t do you much good here.